 HOMO ENOLOGUS IN SOCIAL MEDIA TIMES: THE ROMAN WINE PRODUCER THAT MAKES NATURAL WINES IN LUCCA

-But attention!
-Don’t judge from the surface!
+But beware!
+Don’t judge a book from its cover!

 I am talking about Vizio Ramingo.
-Even if it is a newborn wine, it has already a #Sage character (we tasted it together during the Sangiovese and its brothers).
+Even if it is a newborn wine, it has already a #Sage #Character (we tasted it together during the Sangiovese and its brothers).